ga-wdi-boston/js-basics-1-assessment/README.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+After code executes, x is 3, and y is 10.
+After x and y are initially made variables with values, their values change once each.
+The variables themselves are immutable.

 ## Question 4